cybercongress/cyber/computing-the-knowledge.md

 - payment buttons can be embedded right into search snippets.
 This means that agents can interact with the search results, e.g. agents can buy an item right in .cyber.
 This means that e-commerce can flourish fairly thanks to a provable conversion attribution
 - search snippets do not have to be static but can be interactive. e.g. .cyber can deliver your current wallet balance

-## Initial distribution

 ## Apps

 We assume that the proposed algorithm does not guarantee high-quality knowledge by default.
 Just like a newborn, it needs to acquire knowledge to develop further.
-The protocol itself provides just one simple tool: the ability to create a [cyberlinks](cyberlink) with an agents stake between two content addresses.
+The protocol itself provides just one simple tool: the ability to create a [cyberlinks](cyberlink) with an agents stake between two particles.

 Analysis of the semantic core, behavioural factors, anonymous data about the interests of agents and other tools that determine the quality of search, can be achieved via smart contracts and off-chain applications, such as: [browzers](web3 browsers), decentralized social networks and content platforms.
 We believe, that it is in the interest of the community and the masters to build the initial [knowledge-graph](knowledge graph) and to maintain it.
 Hence, for the graph, to provide the most relevant search results.